-When it comes to exercise, walking doesn’t always get the respect it deserves — and it’s time that changed.
-Before buying into the idea that walking isn’t a worthwhile workout, learn the truth behind these three common walking myths.
+However, when it comes to exercise, walking doesn’t always get the respect it deserves — and it’s time that changed.
+Before buying into the idea walking isn’t a worthwhile workout, learn the truth behind these six common walking myths.

 Yes, there are studies that show walking 10,000 steps per day is associated with lower blood pressure and improved glucose tolerance but the idea of walking the equivalent of five miles per day could feel overwhelming to new exercisers.

 “[Walking 10,000 steps] will result in health benefits,” Garber says.
 “But it should be noted that … there is benefit even with small amounts of walking and the benefits increase with the more steps you walk each day.”